72 Notable alumni of

 -

-Senator Vladimir Petrovich Lukin sometimes Lokin (Russian: Влади́мир Петро́вич Луки́н; born 13 July 1937, in Omsk) is a Russian politician who served as Human Rights Commissioner of Russia from February 2004 to March 2014.
-He is the President of the Russian Paralympic Committee.
+Vladimir Petrovich Lukin, sometimes Lokin, (Russian: Влади́мир Петро́вич Луки́н, romanized: Vladímir Petróvich Lukín; born 13 July 1937) is a Russian politician who served as Human Rights Commissioner of Russia from February 2004 to March 2014.
+He was the President of the Russian Paralympic Committee from 1997 to 2021.
 He was the Russian Ambassador to the United States from 1992 to 1994.

 -